Revealing Hidden Topology of Complex Vector Beams via Plasmonic Interactions: Introduction

 \section{Introduction}

 The ability to engineer both the phase and the amplitude of light has driven a rapid progress in the field of structured light in recent years.
 Among various degrees of freedom available for shaping of electromagnetic fields, polarization holds particular importance \cite{forbes2021structured,he2022towards,chekhova2021polarization,shen2019optical}.
 Spatial variations of the polarization state the beam’s cross-section give rise to complex field distributions such as vector vortex beam \cite{rubinsztein2016roadmap,naidoo2016controlled,corona2024generation}.
 These beams combine both polarization and phase structures, thereby extending the versatility of structured light.
 Complex fields have become fundamental ingredients to a wide range of applications, including optical trapping and manipulation \cite{alpmann2015elegant, liesener2000multi, dufresne1998optical}, quantum information processing \cite{mair2001entanglement, mirhosseini2015high, harter2017parity, li2021liquid}, and advanced imaging methodologies \cite{milione20154, yang2017complex}.
-In general, vector beams (VBs) can be formed through a coherent superposition of distinct optical modes possessing orthogonal polarization states \cite{yao2025generation,yi2015hybrid,cardano2012polarization,han2024controllable,fickler2024higher}.
-This superposition leads to a non-separable coupling between the spatial phase and polarization, resulting in unique vectorial field structures that can be regarded as a special class of Poincar\'{e} beams.
-The generation of such VBs can be achieved using $Q$-plates composed of nematic liquid crystals (LCs), which act as voltage-tunable retarders, enabling precise control of the output polarization \cite{bauer2015observation,nivas2017surface,marrucci2006optical,quiceno2020analysis,yao2025generation,shu2017polarization}.
+Vector beams (VBs) are structured optical fields in which the state of polarization varies spatially across the transverse plane.
+In general, they can be formed through a coherent superposition of distinct optical modes possessing orthogonal polarization states \cite{yao2025generation,yi2015hybrid,cardano2012polarization,han2024controllable,fickler2024higher}.
+This superposition leads to a non-separable coupling between the spatial phase and polarization degrees of freedom.
+Such fields can be regarded as a special class of Poincar\'{e} beams, characterized by spatially varying polarization states mapped onto the Poincar\'{e} sphere.
+The generation of such VBs can be achieved using $Q$-plates composed of nematic liquid crystals (LCs), which act as voltage-tunable retarders, enabling precise control of the output polarization \cite{bauer2015observation, nivas2017surface, marrucci2006optical, quiceno2020analysis, yao2025generation, shu2017polarization}.